aaghaazkhan/cnn-cat-vs-dog-classifier/README.md

 # cnn-cat-vs-dog-classifier
 This project uses a convolutional neural network (CNN) with the EfficientNetB0 architecture to classify images of cats and dogs.
-The model is trained on the Dogs vs Cats dataset from Kaggle, and data augmentation techniques are applied to enhance performance and improve robustness. test accuracy and accuracy: (0.9904000163078308, 0.030025295913219452)
+The model is trained on the Dogs vs Cats dataset from Kaggle, and data augmentation techniques are applied to enhance performance and improve robustness.

 Test accuracy obtained: 99.04%
 Test loss obtained: 0.03